MovieTQ

 Preloaded movie catalog

 The trailers themselves aren’t stored — what loads into the server’s memory at startup is each movie’s info and its YouTube trailer link.
 During a round the clip plays straight from a YouTube embed in the player’s browser, so the server never serves video and a round never waits on an outside lookup.
-Difficulty simply controls how deep into the popularity-ranked list the game is allowed to reach.
+Difficulty simply controls how deep into the fame-ranked list the game is allowed to reach.

 Resilient trailers